George Schuster (public servant): Biography

 On return to the UK, Schuster resumed his career in banking.
 In August 1938 the sitting Liberal National Member of Parliament (MP) for Walsall, Joseph Leckie, died.
 The parties forming the National Government agreed on Schuster as their candidate, nominated by the Liberal Nationals and supported by the Conservatives.
 Schuster was opposed by George Jeger of the Labour Party, and foreign policy was the main issue at the by-election.
 Polling took place on 16 November, and Schuster comfortably held the seat for the government with a majority of 7,158 over Jeger.
 His Liberal National colleague Robert Bernays, who opened the by-election campaign with a speech in Walsall on 31 October, remarked that "[in] three weeks of campaigning the Schusters captured the hearts of the town".
 He remained a member of the House of Commons until 1945, working with Stafford Cripps on war production.
 At the 1945 general election he was defeated, with Labour's Major W T Wells taking the seat.

-Following the loss of his seat, Schuster was given a number of appointments to official bodies: he was chairman of the Cotton Working Party, a member of the committee on industrial productivity, and conducted an inquiry into the finances of Malta.
+Following the loss of his seat, Schuster was given several appointments to official bodies: he was chairman of the Cotton Working Party, a member of the committee on industrial productivity, and conducted an inquiry into the finances of Malta.
 In 1951 he became chairman of the Oxford Regional Hospital Board.
 He also led a highly successful campaign to raise corporate funding for the Public Schools Appointments Board which encouraged young people to enter a wider range of careers than previously.
 He subsequently chaired the organisation.

-In 1962 he became honorary treasurer of the international development charity, Voluntary Service Overseas and was involved in fund-raising for the establishment of the United World College of the Atlantic, of which he was chairman of the board of governors until 1973.
+In 1962, he became honorary treasurer of the international development charity, Voluntary Service Overseas and was involved in fund-raising for the establishment of the United World College of the Atlantic, of which he was chairman of the board of governors until 1973.